BG3: The BEST Multiclass Combinations [Top 15]

 BG3: Bard and Paladin

-The Paladin and Bard Multiclass [Screenshot Captured by eXputer]
+The Paladin and Bard Multiclass [Screenshot Captured by Me]

 From the impression of BG3, it seems that Bard is a very dedicated class.
-However, if you level up Bard to level 5, you will be able to get the most from both classes.
-With level 7 Paladin, you will be able to double the mid-defensive build and mostly high-offensive.
-With the Paladin and Bard multiclass, you will be able to get constant bonus actions, Bardic Inspiration, and the Healing Word.
+However, if you level up Bard to level 5, you can get the most from both classes.
+With level 7 Paladin, you can double the mid-defensive build and mostly high-offensive.
+With the Paladin and Bard multiclass, you can get constant bonus actions, Bardic Inspiration, and the Healing Word.

 13. Fighter & Warlock